 Overview of Investment Banking in New York City

-Investment Banking is a part of broad banking and finance related activities which related to the creation of wealth for institutions, individuals, government or corporates.
+Investment BankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. is a part of broad banking and finance-related activities to create wealth for institutions, individuals, government, or corporations.
 An investment bank offers a lot of services to its clients.
-They employee professionals from top universities with an attitude to succeed.
-Investment banking functions in New York can be classified as below:
+They employ professionals from top universities with an attitude to succeed.

-- Public Offerings of Debt and Equity Securities: Investment banks help Companies in offering their shares or debt securities to the public.
-This could be either initial public offering or further to IPO or they also help a large shareholder to cash out his position in the Company by selling shares to the public.
-They also help in the underwriting of securities by which if they are not able to sell the securities to the investors, they would buy them from the issuing Company.
+- Public Offerings of Debt and Equity Securities: Investment banks help companies offer their shares or debt securities to the public.
+This could be either an initial public offeringInitial Public OfferingAn initial public offering (IPO) occurs when a private company makes its shares available to the general public for the first time.
+IPO is a means of raising capital for companies by allowing them to trade their shares on the stock exchange. or further to IPO, or they also support a large shareholder to cash out his position in the company by selling shares to the public.
+They also help in the underwriting of securities by which if they are not able to sell the securities to the investors, they will buy them from the issuing company.

-- Structured Finance/Securitization: Investment Banks help in the securitization process for various asset-backed securities like MBS, CDO, CDS, etc. They help in finding investors for securitized products.
+- Structured Finance/Securitization: Investment banks help in the securitization process for various asset-backed securitiesAsset-backed SecuritiesAsset-backed Securities (ABS) is an umbrella term used to refer to a kind of security that derives its value from a pool of assets, such as bonds, home loans, car loans, or even credit card payments. like MBS, CDO, CDS, etc. They help in finding investors for securitized products.

 Investment banks are at the center of finance.
 They are involved in some form or the other in each financial transaction.

 Recruitment Process in Investment Banking in New York City